gyyu/gyyu.github.io/_pages/about.md

 But there's also some things that I like to believe I have to say, and perhaps some people out there who might find it mildly valuable.
 And while I still have that feeling, I'll keep this place alive.

+### Current Goals (last updated 01/03/2021)

+- Complete the 100 Days of Code challenge
+- Read 12 books
+  - Finished: Water for Elephants by Sara Gruen (sometime in October 2019).
+  - Finished: The Three Body Problem by Liu Cixin (sometime in November 2019).
+  - Finished: Never Let Me Go by Kazuo Ishiguro (11/28/2019).
+  - Finished: Algorithsm to Live By Brian Christian and Tom Griffiths (12/30/2020).
+- Exercise regularly
+- Produce more content (posting on my hobby Instagram, making more videos, writing more posts and write-ups)

 ### Interests

 - Gaming (StarCraft, League of Legends, VALORANT?)